“A beautiful route below towering peaks to one of the few surviving California glaciers.”

 Features: Lake — River/Creek — Spring — Views — Waterfall — Wildflowers

 This is a fairly long route, but it's quite reasonable as far as elevation gain goes.
 The trail from Glacier Lodge slowly climbs into the alpine.
 You start higher up on the hillside, and then after several miles the trail converges with the creek at a waterfall.
-Here the trail takes you through a birch forest and past an old stone cabin.
+Here the trail takes you through a birch forest and past an old stone cabin, built by actor Lon Chaney in 1929-1930 and now owned by the USFS, in the area known as Cienega Mirth.

 You'll eventually come out of the forested area into an area several hundred feet above the lakes to the east.
-You'll also see the impressive Temple Crag on the other side of the lakes.
+The impressive Temple Crag is on the other side of the lakes.
 Pass lakes 1, 2, and 3 and then take an eastern fork of the trail towards the glacier.

 Here is where the steep hiking starts.
 After topping out after the first section of steep terrain, you'll find the Sam Mack Meadows.
 These flat meadows provide a good place to camp for your first night.